rapyuta-robotics/alica/alica-essentials/udp_proxy_generator/readme.md

  Topic: /topic                    Msg: package/messagename                     Opt:[Udp2RosQueueLength=1 Ros2UdpQueueLength=1]
 ```
 The only available options are Udp2RosQueueLength and Ros2UdpQueueLength.
 Here you can specify the number of message to be queued when received via udp respectivly via ros.

-## Requirements ##

-You need the [system_config package](https://github.com/carpe-noctem-cassel/supplementary/tree/master/system_config), that is also included in this repository/stack!